maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Laad PSBT vanaf klembord...</translation>

 ERR
-The ampersand (&) indicating the shortcut key is missing from the Dutch translation.
-It should be present exactly once in the translation, as in the source.
+Missing the required '&' for the shortcut key and uses three dots instead of an ellipsis.
+Also more natural Dutch includes "het".

 Correct translation:
-Laad PSBT van &klembord…
+Laad PSBT van het &klembord…
 ```

 <!-- cache_translation_check_nl_82dd84a9cdf6394fd003031f3d65a8db9c0350393c44b06e7136336271c4d0a3 -->